 Research and Creative Interestsfilm history, rhetoric and judgment, politics and aesthetics of obsolescence, space and place, life history of objects and material culture, media archiving and preservation,

 Saul Kutnicki is a PhD candidate in Communication and Culture at Indiana University.
-His dissertation, “Impermanent Cinema and Rhetorical Histories of Decline” focuses on the multiple sites and material histories of cinema and film that have been uniquely impacted by forces of decay, abandonment, and obsolescence, and which permit the reformulation of a rhetorical history of movie culture.
-He has presented on this topic at annual conferences held by the National Communication Association, Rhetoric Society of America, and the Society for Cinema and Media Studies, Film and History, and Media Fields.
-His published work has appeared in Studies in the Humanities and Cultural Studies.
-And he has recently co-edited a recent special issue of Rhetoric Society Quarterly on the "Rhetorical Bestiary."
+His dissertation, “Impermanent Cinema and Rhetorical Histories of Decline” focuses on the multiple sites and material histories of cinema and film that have been uniquely impacted by forces of decay, abandonment, and obsolescence, and which invite the reformulation of a rhetorical history of movie culture.
+He has presented on this topic at annual conferences held by the National Communication Association, The Society for Cinema and Media Studies, Rhetoric Society of America Biennial Conference, Film & History, and Media Fields.